ybertot/osxp_demos_coq/README.md

   A live demo of the results in Appel&Bertot2020 about C code implementing a square root function.

-  This demonstration was last test with coq.1.13.2 and coq-vst.2.8 (compcert.3.9)
+  This demonstration was last tested with coq.1.13.2 and coq-vst.2.8 (compcert.3.9)